manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

+# Language support for composition

-_work in progress_
+>_work in progress_

-This is a proposal to add comprehensive language support for composition.
+This is an informal design proposal to add comprehensive language support for interface composition via the manifold project.
+I'm mostly using this as a place to collect and refine my thoughts, so I can decide whether this is a good idea.
+Writing stuff down has a way of providing more clarity to my tired brain.
+But if you are not me, and you've stumbled on this, perhaps you have something to say?
+Feel free to comment on the [feature request](https://github.com/manifold-systems/manifold/issues/413).

 ## Rationale
 Interface composition offers a flexible object-oriented model that a lot of developers prefer over class inheritance, but